Céleste Gagnon is a successful freelance illustrator with over 10 years experience in both illustration and design.

 The Maplelea Canadian Girls doll Saila, a doll modeled on Inuit cultural heritage, and her accompanying journal, was awarded the 2012 Children’s Choice toy awards.
 Her journal posed the particular challenge of requiring the design to work around Inuktitut, English and French.
 In addition to the designing and illustrating of the journals, Céleste has created a number of fabric patterns and spot illustrations used in Maplelea accessories and clothing.

 Céleste has had the pleasure of working on a number of projects that align with her own ideals and interests.
-She counts among her clients WWF Canada (for whom she produced illustrated newsletters for kids), the City of Markham’s Green Print Sustainability program, and most recently a large poster series on climate change for Ontario Parks.
+She counts among her clients WWF Canada (for whom she produced illustrated newsletters for kids), the City of Markham’s Green Print Sustainability program (community garden signage for the city’s multiple gardens), a large poster series on climate change for Ontario Parks, and most recently 3 full colour activity books for Ontario Parks for use with their trail programs.

 Céleste is fluent in Adobe Photoshop, Adobe Illustrator and InDesign.
 She has worked on many projects from the original concept design through to production, and prides herself on always meeting deadlines.
 As a francophone, Céleste is aware of the complexities of designing and illustrating around language, and is adept at planning ahead for designs that are responsive to shifting text areas.